 In the afternoon, our friends at Coffee Traders Ltd. gave us the grand tour of their dry processing mill, this is where the coffee ends up after being brought down from the wet mill in the mountains, it’s then dried, processed and checked for size and quality before being sent to the CIB for final inspection and approval.
 We then headed off to their roasting facilities where Jamaica Blue Mountain is roasted and packaged for local distribution.

-After 3 action packed days in Jamaica I was left mesmerized by the beauty of the Blue Mountains and the kind and loving spirit of the Jamaicans.
+After 3 action packed days in Jamaica I was left mesmerised by the beauty of the Blue Mountains and the kind and loving spirit of the Jamaicans.

 Jamaica, according to me, grows some of the best coffee in the world and I am not surprised why; the spectacular nature surrounding the coffee trees and the cool climate of the Blue Mountains with the nurture and hard work of the farmers creates an ideal synergy for coffee growing.As they say in Jamaica “Di hotta di battle, di sweeta di victory.”